-The Escape Pod general submission queue has 6 kinds of response letters (4 tiers, plus a Reprint letter and two special cases).
-Because the exact wording may vary over time, I’m only reproducing the key phrases that identify each tier.
+The Escape Pod general submission queue has 8 kinds of response letters (4 rejection tiers, plus a Reprint letter and three special cases).
+The exact wording may vary over time, so here are the key phrases that identify each letter:

 Tier 1: Associate Editors (slush readers) didn’t think it was a fit for Escape Pod.